 Beach Boys – ‘Good Vibrations’

-“Hey, Michael was talking to me about us.
+“Hey, Michael talked to me about us.
 He’s cool that we fag out so much on stage.
 He likes watching the straight guys get uncomfortable.”

 “You told him what we’re doing?”

 “No. I don’t kiss and tell.
 He asked if we’re boyfriends.
-He likes it, and also told me he’s not interested in participating.”
+He likes it.
+He also told me he’s not interested in participating.”